Larry and Caryl Abdo Received the 2019 Entrepreneur of the Year Award

 It's all about family

 Abdo Markethouse, the company run by the Abdos, is a true family affair.
 All four of Larry and Caryl’s children are involved in the business in varying aspects, which the couple believes makes the company stronger.

 “It’s always been important to keep our family close,” says Caryl, who has occasionally been nicknamed the ‘Chief Family Officer’ of Abdo Markethouse.
 “You have your ups and downs, but I think having a business where everyone participates keeps the core of the family together.”

 The couple has taken its philosophy on family business and turned it into an opportunity to give back through its Abdo Dinner Series.
 These 20+ dinner events over the past decade have brought more than 400 students and their spouses together with the Abdos to talk about managing personal relationships while navigating their entrepreneurial careers.

 The couple also regularly speaks in classes and mentors students in their capacity as Entrepreneurs-in-Residence at the Carlson School.
 The advice they often give?
 Do what comes naturally.

 “If you’re a dancer, put on your shoes.
 If you’re a singer, spray your throat,” Larry says.
 “But don’t try to be something you’re not.
 When you do what comes naturally, that’s when you find success.”

-The Abdos will be celebrated as the Entrepreneur of the Year award winners during the Holmes Center’s annual Founders Day event on May 7.
-More information and registration for the event is available here.
+The Abdos were celebrated as the Entrepreneur of the Year award winners during the Holmes Center’s annual Founders Day event on May 7.